JackHarrison225/ExpressApp/README.md

 ## Frontend
 The frontend is built with React and Next.js.
 The main components of the frontend include:

--**Home**:  The main component that handles routing between the login, registration, and landing pages.
+- **Home**:  The main component that handles routing between the login, registration, and landing pages.
-**Login**: Manages user login.
+- **Login**: Manages user login.
-**Register**: Handles user registration.
+- **Register**: Handles user registration.
-**Landing**: The main dashboard for logged-in users, showing the game collection and options to add/update/delete games.
+- **Landing**: The main dashboard for logged-in users, showing the game collection and options to add/update/delete games.

-Setup and Usage
+## Setup and Usage

 **Installation**: Ensure you have Node.js installed.
 Clone the repository and install dependencies:
 ```